Modwake/customFlags/README.md

 - AUS.png
 - Pineapple.png

-Inside your `steamID.txt` file you would simply place the following below:
+Inside your `customFlags.cfg` file you would simply place the following below:

 ```TEXT
 1stSTEAMID64=portFlag.png